AyushPandey21/Banking-System/README.md

 ## First Time Installation
 - Clone the Repository.
 - Make sure you have installed XAMP on your computer.
-- Copy this folder(Sparks-Foundation) to XAMP installation Directory and then inside htdocs folder.
+- Copy this folder(Banking-System) to XAMP installation Directory and then inside htdocs folder.

 ```
 For Example